na-na-hi/renget/archive/lcbguide.md

 Go through the story at your own pace.
 Once you complete chapter 2 you will have Luxcavations and Mirror Dungeons unlocked.
 Mirror Dungeons have Weekly Bonuses that grant you Lunacy and Battle Pass XP.
 Luxcavation is how you farm XP tickets and Thread to upgrade your Identities and E.G.Os.
 Collect all your Weekly Bonuses and farm resources in Luxcavation to upgrade your units.
 Don't do Lunacy refills during early game, because your maximum Enkephalin (energy) isn't going to be high enough to justify it.
 Either wait for your Enkephalin to replenish or use Enkephalin boxes in the meantime.
 If you want to know what to do after early game, or when you're ready to farm, please view the Farming and Activities sections of this guide.

 **5. This game has a required reading list?**
 Yes.
 They're not necessary to understand the setting, but they're still great reads.
 Some of them, like Metamorphosis, Stranger, and Hell Screen, are very short.
 There is also Distortion Detective and Leviathan, which are canon comics and novels set in the Project Moon Universe.
+Note: If you're going to read Leviathan, only read the PDFs that are inside the separate folders and not the combined PDFs, the combined ones are MTL and not human translated.
 [MEGA with the required reading and comics/webnovels](https://mega.nz/folder/xosDkZ5Z#Wt4JpUt5Bb2XG77pxuuXpw) [Recommended Translations](https://rentry.org/limbisbooks) [Full list](https://files.catbox.moe/tgo7m4.png)

 **6. Is this game F2P friendly/generous?**
 Yes.
 There are only 3 rarity tiers for units.
-You also do not need to roll dupes of the same unit to upgrade them, and you cannot roll dupes of E.G.Os.
+You do not need to roll dupes of the same unit to upgrade them, and you cannot roll dupes of E.G.Os.
 The only pity is 200 rolls to obtain any 000 Identity or E.G.O on the banner, but this game's saving grace is that it allows you to farm directly for "Egoshards", which allows you to obtain (spark) any Identity or E.G.O currently available in the Dispensary.
-You can also clear all of chapter 1-4 with the default units the game gives you without touching the gacha past the tutorial, but after that it gets harder.
+You can also clear all of chapter 1-4 with the default units the game gives you without touching the gacha past the tutorial, but after that it gets a bit harder.

 **7. Why can't I clear this stage?**
 First, actually **READ**.
 If you are having difficulties despite this, you are likely using underleveled/unptied Identities, or Identities that are very weak against the enemy.
 You should ensure that all the Identities you use are at Uptie 3 past chapter 2.
 If you're hardstuck, lament and look up a guide, or use a support.